 Policies & Procedures – Doctoral Programs

-Students enrolled in SEAS online programs (SEAS-OP) of study must conform to University, School, and Program requirements and regulations.
+Students enrolled in SEAS online programs of study must conform to University, School, and Program requirements and regulations.
 Major links to GW and SEAS academic policies appear below.

 All students — undergraduate, graduate, professional full time, part time, etc. — must be familiar with and abide by the provisions of the GW Code of Student Conduct.